-EDUCATIONAL ASPECTS OF THE ATHLETIC PROGRAM
+EDUCATIONAL ASPECTS OF THE PROGRAM

 The district views the competition venues as extensions of the classroom.
-Skills and attitudes should be taught in athletics in the same manner that desirable qualities are taught in the classroom.
+Skills and attitudes should be taught in athletics and student activities in the same manner that desirable qualities are taught in the classroom.
 Goals and objectives, though possessing athletic overtones, are nevertheless the same as those established in the overall educational program.

-The athletic program must be a part of the supervised education program.
-The administration bears the same responsibility with respect to the athletic program as it does to the instructional phase of academic areas.
-The relationship of coaches to athletic squads bears the same relationship as that of teacher to students.
-For this reason, athletic coaches should be the best qualified individuals and, where possible, members of the District's instructional staff.
+The athletic and student activity program must be a part of the supervised education program.
+The administration bears the same responsibility with respect to the athletic and student activity program as it does to the instructional phase of academic areas.
+The relationship of coaches/directors to students/athletic squads bears the same relationship as that of teacher to students.
+For this reason, athletic coaches/directors should be the best qualified individuals and, where possible, members of the District's instructional staff.

 It is also the responsibility of the Board to ensure that the cost of such programs are reasonable and are controlled.
 With the goal of developing every-increasing ownership for these programs by those who benefit most directly, reasonable student activity fees have been established.
-These fees are to be paid by students as a prerequisite for involvement in co-curricular activities in grades 6-12.
+These fees are to be paid by students as a prerequisite for involvement in co-curricular activities in grades 7-12.
 Provisions will be made for exemption from paying either a part or all of the fees by students whose economic situation would otherwise preclude their involvement.

-OBJECTIVES OF THE ATHLETIC PROGRAM
+OBJECTIVES OF THE PROGRAM

-To provide opportunities at an appropriate level for interested students to experience the benefits of participation in athletic activity and competition.
+To provide opportunities at an appropriate level for interested students to experience the benefits of participation in athletic and student activity and competition.

-- To offer activities to provide for a wide variety of student interests and abilities. - To comply with WSSD Board Policy, PIAA, NFHS, District III and Mid-Penn rules, policies and procedures. - To promote the practice of self-discipline and emotional maturity in learning to make decisions under pressure. - To develop an understanding of the value of athletics in a balanced educational process and as an enhancement to the academic program. - To provide opportunities for boys and girls to learn sports and improve playing skills to the best of their abilities. - To provide opportunities to develop lasting friendships with teammates and team member acquaintances of opposing schools. - To develop the realization that athletic participation is a privilege that carries definite responsibilities. - To maximize the number of playing participants. - To provide athletes on every team opportunities to participate in decisions of importance to the team's functioning. - To encourage team members to engage in goal-setting in the areas of teamwork, cooperation, and sportsmanship. - To develop individuals and teams that are successful, both over the short term and the long term.
+- To offer activities to provide for a wide variety of student interests and abilities. - To comply with West Shore School District Board Policy, PIAA, NFHS, District III and Mid-Penn rules, policies and procedures. - To promote the practice of self-discipline and emotional maturity in learning to make decisions under pressure. - To develop an understanding of the value of athletics and student activities in a balanced educational process and as an enhancement to the academic program. - To provide opportunities for boys and girls to learn sports and improve playing skills to the best of their abilities. - To provide opportunities to develop lasting friendships with teammates and team member acquaintances of opposing schools. - To develop the realization that athletic and student participation is a privilege that carries definite responsibilities. - To maximize the number of playing participants. - To provide athletes on every team opportunities to participate in decisions of importance to the team's functioning. - To encourage team members to engage in goal-setting in the areas of teamwork, cooperation, and sportsmanship. - To develop individuals and teams that are successful, both over the short term and the long term.

-SECTION II Organizational Relations for Athletics
+SECTION II Organizational Relations